Programming641/computer_vision_algorithm3/README.md

 you can use ffmpeg to get frames from the video

-- things in the video needs to be non-moving, only one is moving is the camera.
+- things in the video needs to be non-moving, only one moving is the camera.

 example video

 https://user-images.githubusercontent.com/56218301/140649130-48e34f72-b9c7-4533-877d-94d96134cf73.mp4

 in this example, camera is the only moving and things in the video are non-moving.